dev-git-com/dev-git/README.md

 ## Notes:
-- Files started with "-" are not used but we can use it later, for example: "-DockerfileBUN" OR "-favicon.ico"
+- Files starting with "-" are not used but we can use it later, for example: "-DockerfileBUN" OR "-favicon.ico"